rbouckaert/DeveloperManual/README.md

 - skip `<integer>`	numer of log file lines to skip (default: 1)
 - logAnalyser `<filename>`	file produced by loganalyser tool using the -oneline option, containing estimated values
 - out `<directory>`	output directory for tsv files with truth and estimated mean and 95% HPDs, and directory is also used to generate svg bargraphs and html report.
 Not produced if not specified.
+-exclude `x,y,z` 	comma separated list of entries to exclude from the analysis.
+By default, `posterior`, `prior` and `likelihood` are excluded.
 - typeFile (File): if specified, the type file is a tab delimited file with first column containing entry names as they appear in the trace log file, and second column variable type, d for double, b for binary, c for categorical, for example:
 ```
 variable		type